chatterjee007-dev/Data-Science-Portfolio/Python/Project_01_Rock_Paper_Scissors/README.md

-# Python Project: Rock-Paper-Scissors

-## Description
+## Project Overview
-This project implements the classic game of Rock-Paper-Scissors, allowing a user to play against the computer.
-The game follows standard rules:
+Write a program that allows the user to play a game of Rock Paper Scissors against the computer.
+The program should prompt the user to enter their choice (Rock, Paper, or Scissors) and then randomly generate a choice for the computer.
+The program should then determine the winner based on the following rules:
-- **Rock beats Scissors**
+- Rock beats Scissors
-- **Scissors beats Paper**
+- Scissors beats Paper
-- **Paper beats Rock**
+- Paper beats Rock

+## Key Features
+- User can play Rock Paper Scissors against the computer.
+- Computer randomly selects its choice.
-The program uses Python's `random` module to generate the computer's choice and determines the winner based on predefined rules.
+- Determines the winner based on predefined rules.

-## Tools Used
+## Libraries Used
-- **Python** : The programming language used to develop the project.
-- **Random Module** : To generate random choices for the computer.

-## How It Works
-1. The user is prompted to enter their choice (Rock, Paper, or Scissors).
-2. The computer generates a random choice from the list: `['rock', 'paper', 'scissor']`.
+- **random**: A Python module that generates random variables based on the input that we give.

+## Code Explanation
-3. The program compares the user's choice with the computer's choice using the game rules to determine the winner.
+The program uses the `random` module to randomly select the computer's choice and compares it against the user's input to determine the winner.
-4. The result is displayed, and the user is asked whether they want to play again.

 ## Code Structure
-- **Choices Definition**: The valid options are stored in a list: `['rock', 'paper', 'scissor']`.
-- **Functions**:
+- **Importing Libraries**: Import necessary libraries for random choice generation.
+- **Defining Choices**: Create a list of choices.
-  - `get_computer_choice()` : Returns a random choice for the computer.
+- **Function to Get Computer's Choice**: Define a function to randomly select a choice for the computer.
-  - `get_user_choice()` : Prompts the user for their choice and validates the input.
-  - `determine_winner(user_choice, computer_choice)` : Determines the outcome based on game rules.
+- **Function to Get User's Choice**: Define a function to prompt the user to enter their choice.
+- **Function to Determine Winner**: Define a function to determine the winner based on the user's and computer's choices.
-  - `game_play()` : Orchestrates the game, handles inputs, and loops until the user decides to stop.
+- **Main Game Function**: Define the main game function to keep the game running until the user decides to stop.
+- **Run the Game**: Call the main game function to start the game.

+## Code Snippet
 ```python
 import random